 Download Mendeley Desktop: this is the actual program that allows you to organize PDFs and sync to your online account.
 It is compatible with Windows (7, 8.1 and 10), Mac (OS X 10.10 and 10.11) and Linux.

 Mendeley Online: from here you can sign into your account, import citations straight from databases, access your libraries from anywhere, and sync to your Mendeley Desktop.

 Web Importer: add this to your bookmark toolbar and you can import citations directly from databases and websites to your Mendeley library.
 This page also lists the companies that are compatible with the importer.

-Mendeley Desktop excels at ingesting PDFs and autotmatically creating citation data from the information in the PDF.
-Mendeley desktop also offers excellent features for managing your PDFs on your computer and searching and viewing them.
+Mendeley Desktop excels at ingesting PDFs and automatically creating citation data from the information in the PDF.
+Mendeley desktop also offers excellent features for managing your PDFs on your computer as well as searching and viewing them.

 Mendeley Web allows you to access your saved research on the go (depending on how much of your data you decide to sync) and collect citations while browsing online databases.
 Mendeley Web will also ingest PDFs from a very small selection of journals, but this is neither widely supported nor very reliable.
 Mendeley Web also provides access to "largest crowd-sourced research catalog" via its Papers collection.